sandrab/hc-fepm/readme.txt

 > Generate editor-style.css using sass:
 npm run build:editorcss

-> Generate js (generates both normal and minified versions of each scripts key specified in assets/js/js-includes.json): npm run build:js
+> Generate js (generates both normal and minified versions of each scripts key specified in assets/js/js-includes.json) [Note: the project/js/ folder must already exist]: npm run build:js

 > Generate all css and js together in one go: